jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 ---

-## BMCC: Connecting Programs to Blue Tech
+## BMCC: Connecting Anishinaabe to Blue Tech
 Bay Mills Community College (BMCC), a tribal college in Brimley, Michigan, plays an important role in contributing to blue tech through programs that intersect with the field:

 - **Geographic Information Systems (GIS):** BMCC’s GIS expertise provides valuable tools for mapping and monitoring Great Lakes ecozones, water systems, and habitats—key areas within the blue tech industry.